Azure-Samples/azure-search-deployment-template/README.md

-# Bicep deployment of Azure Cognitive Search for business continuity and disaster recovery
+# Bicep deployment of Azure Cognitive Search

 This repository contains a template that deploys Azure Cognitive Search and automatically creates an index, data source, and indexer.